 Greg McConnell oversees Winston & Strawn’s pro bono activities in all offices as the firm’s pro bono counsel.
 In this role, he supervises the development of pro bono opportunities and clients and manages case placement, policy development, special projects, and the pro bono work of summer associates.
-He is a nationally recognized expert on the delivery of pro bono services and has participated in federal and state initiatives to increase pro bono services, including the 2011 ABA Pro Bono Summit.
+He is nationally recognized for his delivery of pro bono services and has participated in federal and state initiatives to increase pro bono services, including the 2011 ABA Pro Bono Summit.

 Under his direction, Winston & Strawn has annually amassed in excess of 60,000 hours of pro bono work and has been recognized with more than 70 awards for its service.
 More than 60% of its attorneys devote at least 20 hours annually.